vit0rr/portfolio/data/blog/job-with-1-article.md

 ---
-title: How i got a new job writing 1 article
+title: How i got a new job writing one article
 date: '11-23-2021'
 tags: ['learn','job','article']
 draft: false
-summary: Explaining how i got a new job with crypto writing 1 article about what i learning.
+summary: Explaining how i got a new job with crypto writing one article about what i learning.
 ---

 <h2>[pt-br](/blog/job-with-1-article-PtBr) | en</h2>

 ### Introduction

 I recently wrote an article about Solana, it being my first steps in crypto development.
-I spent some time studying and writing, when I published it on Twitter, 1 day later they called me to work with the stack.
+I spent some time studying and writing, when I published it on Twitter, one day later they called me to work with the stack.

 ### Be generalist